fhidalgor/mutagenesis_visualization/docs/install.rst

 .. code-block:: bash

-     pip install mutagenesis-visualization
+     pip install mutagenesis_visualization

 If you are working on a jupyter notebook, you may have to use the following command:

 .. code:: ipython3

     import sys
-    !{sys.executable} -m pip install mutagenesis-visualization
+    !{sys.executable} -m pip install mutagenesis_visualization

 .. note::
-    The package folder is called "mutagenesis_visualization" (with underscore), but pip does not recognize underscores so for installation purposes you need to use a hyphen "mutagenesis-visualization".
+    The package folder is called "mutagenesis_visualization" (with underscore), but pip replaces the underscore with a hyphen.
+Thus, if you search for it on Pypi, it will show up as "mutagenesis-visualization".
+For installation purposes, both a hyphen and an underscore work.

 Alternative installation